All Episodes

 We don't go out and eradicate them because mostly we don't care about these ants.

-They develop completely different goals and habits and they don't care about us, whether we exist or not.
+And this might be a possibility that superintelligences, they develop completely different goals and habits and they don't care about us whether we exist or not.

-And it could well be that we just co-exist.
+And it could well be that we just coexist.

-Maybe they go into space, they don't care about living on earth anymore or something.
+They don't care about living on Earth anymore or something.

 You are aware of the laws of robotics, right?